 Considerations for ensuring long-term conferencing success

 - Return on investment (ROI).
 Can you monitor and weigh the service value vs. cost, so that you can understand your return on investment (ROI)?
-If you chose a solution that cost more than the competition, you want to ensure you’re getting more value from it.
+If you chose a solution that costs more than the competition, you want to ensure you’re getting more value from it.

 - Error monitoring.
 Are you tracking any errors, issues, downtime or other service problems?
 It’s important to understand any recurring issues and identify the root cause.
 Is there a lack of service support from the conferencing company?
 Or, do new employees just need system training?

 - Usage monitoring.
 Does the system provide adequate tracking and reporting?
-It’s important to monitor call volume, the frequency of calls, call range and usage by team or department.
+It’s important to monitor call volume, the frequency of calls, call range, and usage by team or department.
 With the proper information at hand, the conferencing sales team can help you identify which type of conferencing plan is best suited to your company’s needs.

 As with initial adoption, surveys of employees are a quick and easy way to monitor long-term success.
 Implement an annual survey to assess employee satisfaction with the conferencing service, and to discover any areas that may need extra attention.